 The potential use of astressin-B in human hair loss cases was boosted by the research team’s assertion that no sign of toxicity appeared after extensive tests on the mice.
 However, human hair loss treatments with astressin-B – if they even come about– may take around five to 10 years to transpire and whether the treatment will be equally as effective for humans, whilst ensuring safety, is still unknown.

 The next 10 years could prove to be revolutionary for hair loss sufferers, with the possibility of a number of new treatments on the horizon, including treatment related to stem cells and the new discovery of astressin-B. In the mean-time, there are two clinically proven treatments that are highly effective in preventing hair loss and regrowing hair for those with moderate to severe thinning hair.
-View before/after hair growth photos and feedback from people using specially tailored combinations of these treatments, with added hair growth boosters.This entry was posted on Thursday, February 17th, 2011 at 12:28 pm and is filed under Alopecia, Female Hair Loss, Hair Loss, Hair Loss News, Hair Loss Product Reviews, Male Hair Loss.
+View before/after hair growth photos and feedback from people using specially tailored combinations of these treatments, with added hair growth boosters.This entry was filed under Alopecia, Female Hair Loss, Hair Loss, Hair Loss News, Hair Loss Product Reviews, Male Hair Loss.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.